ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 My phone beeped and I glanced at the number, there was no name.
 I had no idea who it was.
 I almost didn't read it except I saw the snippet underneath.
 "Next time let me cook for you for real."
 I opened the message after I pulled my coat on.

 Unknown Number: _Next time let me cook for you for real.
-You'll be my only distraction.  :) ~Nox_
+You'll be my only distraction.  :) ~Angel_

 I looked back but the bar was empty.
 So much for that.
 Drew grabbed my elbow, "Come on lover boy, let's go!
 I'll drop you off."